OTonGitHub/MVC-UI-Templates/README.md

 	- if you want to add any fixes/updates/projects, re-init as git repository, commit changes, and provide zip folder,\n i will merge and update provided cloud folder with version, author and commit changes

-# Repacking Project for a Library
+# Repacking Project as a Library
 	- ideally, onchange functions must be bound to category value of selected item
 	- if category value remains the same, next list items will remian the same
 	- a more advanced way would be to have multiple category values in each item,